x-square/analytics/23-07-research-terms.md

 date-format: "MMMM YYYY"
 ---

-`This document covers research terms for both researchers and non-researchers`
+`This document provides an overview of research terms`

 # 3D framework of user research